 For most families, pet quality is the right choice.
 Pet-quality puppies from a reputable breeder still come from health-tested parents with sound temperaments.
 The difference is usually cosmetic: a slightly off-standard ear set, coat color, or structure.
 These dogs make excellent companions.

-What if I can’t afford a breeder-priced puppy?
+What if I cannot afford a breeder-priced puppy?

 Adoption is a genuine alternative.
 Shepherd rescue fees typically run $300 to $500 and include spay/neuter, vaccinations, and basic vetting.
 Many rescue Shepherds are young adults with known temperaments, which removes some of the uncertainty of raising a puppy.